lukavr05/final-year-project/diary.md

 # My Project Diary

+## Entry 22 - 04/12/2025

+Lowered dataset size for testing on my laptop, and added generated files to the gitignore file.
+Skipped using the GradientBooster classifier in machine learning tests as it takes far too long to cross-validate.

+## Entry 21 - 03/12/2025

+Revamped the machine learning tests, using the GridSearchCV class and a pipeline to speed up model training.

+## Entry 20 - 27/11/2025

+Completed the summary of work section for the report, as well as updating the machine learning section with my new machine learning progress.

+Updated some tests for the machine learning models, testing some cross-validation methods to see which classifier is best

+## Entry 19 - 25/11/2025

+Added binary feature extraction tool to the overall dataset generation pipeline, successfully prototyping dataset generation.

 ## Entry 18 - 24/11/2025

 Added a progress bar to the dataset generation tool.
 This decision came as I wanted to see how fast it runs.
 However, I noticed it ran very slow so decided to migrate the project from using `pip` to `uv`, a faster package manager.
 This led to minor improvements, but I beieve the limitation lies in my laptop hardware.